 - 1. In the Timeline view, collapse all your layers. - 2.
-In the Tools toolbar, select the Transform tool. - 3.
-In the Camera view, select any layer.

-- Click on the Timeline view's tab to set the focus on it, then press O.

-- In the Timeline view toolbar, click the

-Centre on Selection button.
+In the Tools toolbar, select the 🔛 Transform tool. - 3.
+In the Camera view, select any layer. - 4.
+Do one of the following: - Click on the Timeline view's tab to set the focus on it, then press O. - In the Timeline view toolbar, click the \bigcirc Centre on Selection button.